Mattia46/firstMonth/introduction.md

 In terms of keeping track of learning objectives, this is how things will be broken down:

 Every week has a lesson plan.
-Inside of that lesson plan you'll have three elements: required learning materials, optional learning materials and a weekly test.
+Inside of that lesson plan you'll have three elements: required materials, optional materials and a weekly test.

 The materials will be presented in that order and you should go through them in that order.
-It's required that you complete the required learning materials and the weekly test every week.
-The optional learning materials are just that - optional.
+It's required that you complete the required materials and the weekly test every week.
+The optional materials are just that - optional.
 Different students will progress at different speeds and the optional materials are there for those students that happen to get through a specific lesson faster than his/her classmates.

-Everything you need to know is included in the required materials and the weekly test - do NOT get stressed if you're not able to dive into the optional learning materials.
+Everything you need to know is included in the required materials and the weekly test - do NOT get stressed if you're not able to dive into the optional materials.

 Daily Standups
 --------------